- Garden / Landscaping / Patio — 229

-Green Energy and Cost Efficiency: Understanding the Necessity, Guiding Ideas and Practical Solutions at a Domestic Level
+Green Energy and Cost Efficiency: Understanding the Necessity, Guiding Ideas, and Practical Solutions at a Domestic Level

 Unfortunately for the planet and our future generations, a majority of those effects have so far been negative, and given that they have been powerful enough to bring about changes in the planet’s core elements within the very short period of time that modern humans have existed on earth, it’s an alarming fact.

-Out of the many impacts we have had, our constant need for energy generation and use has had one of the most devastating effects on the future of human civilization and earth’s environment.
+Out of the many impacts we have had, our constant need for energy generation and use has had one of the most devastating effects on the future of human civilization and the earth’s environment.
 Given that we are at a stage where coal and petroleum are about to run out in a matter of decades, generation and adoption of clean energy can no longer be just considered an alternative.
-Unless we begin to adopt clean energy initiatives on a domestic, commercial, national and international level, the future is dim in both the literal and figurative sense of the term.
+Unless we begin to adopt clean energy initiatives on a domestic, commercial, national, and international level, the future is dim in both the literal and figurative sense of the term.

 Adoption of Green Energy Across the Planet

-Both the UK and the European Union agree on the need to completely eliminate their reliance on conventional sources of energy, and they have their goals set as well.
+Both the UK and the European Union agree on the need to eliminate their reliance on conventional sources of energy, and they have their goals set as well.

-This is not just a goal set on paper but an actual, fully realized and practical effort that is seeing tremendous success in nations such as Sweden, Iceland, Denmark, Germany, Costa Rica and Nicaragua to name just a few.
+This is not just a goal set on paper but an actual fully realized and practical effort that is seeing tremendous success in nations such as Sweden, Iceland, Denmark, Germany, Costa Rica, and Nicaragua to name just a few.
 Even the managed to surpass its reliance on nonrenewable energy resources for the first time in more than a century last year, which is a clear indication that the nation is serious about its “Net Zero” target for 2050.

 Adoption of Clean Energy for a Cost-Efficient Lifestyle at a Domestic Level

-Commercial sectors are under the direct supervision of the state and various other environmental organizations, so effort is being made on that front to increase power-efficiency, decrease industrial pollution, and reduce industrial reliance on renewable sources of energy.
+Commercial sectors are under the direct supervision of the state and various other environmental organizations, so the effort is being made on that front to increase power-efficiency, decrease industrial pollution, and reduce industrial reliance on renewable sources of energy.
 However, in the domestic sector, this is much harder to achieve.
 It is for that reason that every citizen must take steps on his/her own to reduce their home’s carbon footprint to the best of their abilities.
-Up next, we are going to discuss a number of simple and highly-effective ways in which any home can not just become environmentally friendly, but also improve the residence’s overall cost-effectiveness significantly.
+Up next, we are going to discuss several simple and highly-effective ways in which any home can not just become environmentally friendly, but also improve the residence’s overall cost-effectiveness significantly.